OSTASIEN Verlag

 • 2010

-• "Characteristics of Qing China’s Maritime Trade Politics, Shunzhi through Early Qianlong Reigns", in A.S. (ed.), Trading Networks in Early Modern East Asia.
+• "Characteristics of Qing China’s Maritime Trade Politics, Shunzhi through Early Qianlong Reigns", in Trading Networks in Early Modern East Asia, hg. von A.S.
 (East Asian Maritime History, 9.
-Wiesbaden: Otto Harrassowitz 2010), pp. 101-154.
+Wiesbaden: Otto Harrassowitz), 101-154.
 (EAC, SS, E, C)

-• "The transfer of Xiangyao 香藥 from Iran and Arabia to China - A Reinvestigation of Entries in the Youyang zazu 酉陽雜俎 (863)", in Ralph Kauz (ed.), Interaction on the Maritime Silk Road: From the Persian Gulf to the East China Sea (East Asian Maritime History, 10.
-Wiesbaden: Otto Harrassowitz 2010), pp. 121-153.
+• "The transfer of Xiangyao 香藥 from Iran and Arabia to China: A Reinvestigation of Entries in the Youyang zazu 酉陽雜俎 (863)", in Interaction on the Maritime Silk Road: From the Persian Gulf to the East China Sea, hg. von Ralph Kauz (East Asian Maritime History, 10.
+Wiesbaden: Otto Harrassowitz 2010), 121-153.
 (E, EAC, T, C)

 • 2009

-• "Chūgoku keizaishi no kenkyū ni okeru kahei to kahei seisaku: futatsu no jiri to sore ni kansuru kenkai 中国経済史の研究における貨幣と貨幣政策: 二つの事例とそれに関する見解" (Money and monetary policy in the study of Chinese economic history: Two examples and some related observations), in Ihara Hiroshi (ed.), 『宋銭の世界』 [The World of Song Money].
-Tōkyō: Bensei shuppansha 2009, pp. 219-250 (E, EAC, SS)
+• "Chūgoku keizaishi no kenkyū ni okeru kahei to kahei seisaku: futatsu no jiri to sore ni kansuru kenkai" 中国経済史の研究における貨幣と貨幣政策: 二つの事例とそれに関する見解 (Money and monetary policy in the study of Chinese economic history: Two examples and some related observations), in Sōsen no sekai 宋銭の世界 [The World of Song Money] hg. von Ihara Hiroshi 伊原弘 (Tōkyō: Bensei shuppansha), 219-250 (E, EAC, SS)

 • 2008

-• "Horses in late Imperial China and Maritime East Asia: An Introduction into Trade, Distribution, and other Aspects (c. sixteenth to eighteenth centuries)", in Bert G. Fragner, Ralph Kauz, Roderich Ptak, Angela Schottenhammer (eds.), Pferde in Asien: Geschichte, Handel und Kultur / Horses in Asia: History, Trade and Culture.
-Wien: Verlag der Österreichischen Akademie der Wissenschaften, 2008, pp. 231-254.
+• "Horses in late Imperial China and Maritime East Asia: An Introduction into Trade, Distribution, and other Aspects (c. sixteenth to eighteenth centuries)", in Pferde in Asien: Geschichte, Handel und Kultur / Horses in Asia: History, Trade and Culture, hg. von Bert G. Fragner, Ralph Kauz, Roderich Ptak und Angela Schottenhammer (Wien: Verlag der Österreichischen Akademie der Wissenschaften), pp. 231-254.
 (C, SS, EAC, E)

 • "Sklaverei im alten China und in Ostasien" (Slavery in ancient China and East Asia), Lemma im Handwörterbuch der antiken Sklaverei (Encyclopeadia of Ancient Slavery), hrsg. von Ingomar Weiler und Johannes Deißler.
-Mainz: Akademie der Wissenschaften und der Literatur 2008.
+Mainz: Akademie der Wissenschaften und der Literatur.
 3 pages.
 (SS)

 • 2007

-• "Gräber und Jenseitsvorstellungen im alten China" (Tombs and Perceptions of Death in Ancient China), in Christoph Elsas (Hrsg.), Sterben, Tod und Trauer in den Religionen und Kulturen der Welt.
-Gemeinsamkeiten und Besonderheiten in Theorie und Praxis (Hamburg: E.B.
-Verlag 2007), pp. 65-85.
+• "Gräber und Jenseitsvorstellungen im alten China" (Tombs and Perceptions of Death in Ancient China), in Sterben, Tod und Trauer in den Religionen und Kulturen der Welt: Gemeinsamkeiten und Besonderheiten in Theorie und Praxis, hg. von Christoph Elsas (Hamburg: E.B.
+Verlag), 65-85.
 (C, I)

 • 2006

 • "Schiffahrt und Überseebeziehungen bis ins 3.
-Jahrhundert: Ein Überblick" (Shipping and maritime relations until the 3rd century CE: an overview), in Michael Friedrich (Hrsg.), Han-Zeit.
-Festschrift für Hans Stumpfeldt aus Anlaß seines 65.
-Geburtstages.
-Wiesbaden: Otto Harrassowitz, 2006, pp. 599-621.
+Jahrhundert: Ein Überblick" (Shipping and maritime relations until the 3rd century CE: an overview), in Han-Zeit: Festschrift für Hans Stumpfeldt aus Anlaß seines 65.
+Geburtstages, hg. von Michael Friedrich (Lun Wen, 8.
+Wiesbaden: Otto Harrassowitz), 599-621.
 (C, EAC, E)

-• "The Sea as Barrier and Contact Zone: Maritime Space and Sea Routes in Traditional China", in A.S., Roderich Ptak, The Perception of Maritime Space in Traditional Chinese Sources ( East Asian Maritime History, 2.
-Wiesbaden: Otto Harrassowitz, 2006), pp. 3-13.
+• "The Sea as Barrier and Contact Zone: Maritime Space and Sea Routes in Traditional China", in The Perception of Maritime Space in Traditional Chinese Sources, hg. von A.S. und Roderich Ptak (East Asian Maritime History, 2.
+Wiesbaden: Otto Harrassowitz), 3-13.
 (EAC, E, C)

 • 2005

-• "The 'Fujian yanhai hangwu dang'an 福建沿海航務檔案' (jiaqing 嘉慶 period): A Qing Dynasty Collection on Shipbuilding, Customs and Trade, and Sea Transportation in Fujian", in Christine Moll-Murata, Song Jianze, Hans Ulrich Vogel (eds.), Chinese Handicraft Regulations of the Qing Dynasty: Theory and Application (München: Iudicium Verlag, 2005), pp. 513-518.
+• "The 'Fujian yanhai hangwu dang'an 福建沿海航務檔案' (jiaqing 嘉慶 period): A Qing Dynasty Collection on Shipbuilding, Customs and Trade, and Sea Transportation in Fujian", in Chinese Handicraft Regulations of the Qing Dynasty: Theory and Application, hg. von Christine Moll-Murata, Song Jianze und Hans Ulrich Vogel (München: Iudicium Verlag), 513-518.
 (T, EAC, C, E)

 • 2004

 • "Kriege und Barbaren im China des späten 8. bis frühen 10.
-Jahrhunderts" (Wars and Barbarians in late 8th to early 10th century China), in Thomas Kolnberger, Ilja Steffelbauer et al., Krieg und Akkulturation (War and Acculturation) (Wien: Mandelbaum Verlag 2004), pp. 64-84.
+Jahrhunderts" (Wars and Barbarians in late 8th to early 10th century China), in Krieg und Akkulturation (War and Acculturation), hg. von Thomas Kolnberger, Ilja Steffelbauer et al. (Wien: Mandelbaum Verlag), 64-84.
 (C, I, SS)

 • 2003

-• "China und die Ryukyu-Inseln während der Ming- und Qing-Dynastie: Einige Beispiele zum Produkte- und Ideenaustausch im Bereich der Medizin" (China and the Ryukyu Islands during the Ming and Qing Dynasties: Some Examples on the Exchange of Goods and Ideas in the field of Medicine), Roderich Ptak, Claude Guillot, and Jorge M. dos Santos Alves (Hrsg.), Mirabilia Asiatica.
-Produtos raros no comércio marítimo.
-Produits rares dans le commerce maritime.
-Seltene Waren im Seehandel (South China and Maritime Asia, 11.
-Wiesbaden: Otto Harrassowitz, 2003).
-S. 85-119.
+• "China und die Ryukyu-Inseln während der Ming- und Qing-Dynastie: Einige Beispiele zum Produkte- und Ideenaustausch im Bereich der Medizin" (China and the Ryukyu Islands during the Ming and Qing Dynasties: Some Examples on the Exchange of Goods and Ideas in the field of Medicine), in Mirabilia Asiatica.
+Produtos raros no comércio marítimo: Produits rares dans le commerce maritime.
+Seltene Waren im Seehandel, hg. von Roderich Ptak, Claude Guillot und Jorge M. dos Santos Alves (South China and Maritime Asia, 11.
+Wiesbaden: Otto Harrassowitz).
+85-119.
 (EAC, T, E, C)

-• "Slaves and Forms of Slavery in Late Imperial China (17th to early 20th Century)", Gwyn Campbell (ed.), Conference Volume on Slavery in the Modern and Premodern Worlds (Avignon, Leiden: Frank CASS Publishers 2003), pp. 143-154.
+• "Slaves and Forms of Slavery in Late Imperial China (17th to early 20th Century)", in Conference Volume on Slavery in the Modern and Premodern Worlds, hg. von Gwyn Campbell (Avignon, Leiden: Frank CASS Publishers), 143-154.
 (SS, E, C)

-• "Einige Überlegungen zur Entstehung von Grabinschriften" (Some reflections on the origins of tomb inscriptions), Angela Schottenhammer, Auf den Spuren des Jenseits - Chinesische Grabkultur in den Facetten von Wirklichkeit, Geschichte und Totenkult (Frankfurt, Wien, Bern: Peter Lang, 2003), pp. 21-60.
+• "Einige Überlegungen zur Entstehung von Grabinschriften" (Some reflections on the origins of tomb inscriptions), in Auf den Spuren des Jenseits: Chinesische Grabkultur in den Facetten von Wirklichkeit, Geschichte und Totenkult, hg. von A.S.
+(Frankfurt, Wien, Bern: Peter Lang), 21-60.
 (I, P, SS)

 • 2001

-• "Hainans politische und ökonomische Anbindung an das Festland während der Song-Dynastie" (Hainan’s Political and Economic Relation with the Chinese Mainland during the Song Dynasty), in Roderich Ptak, Claudine Salmon (Hrsg.), Politik, Wirtschaft und Geschichte Hainans (Konferenzband) (Wiesbaden: Otto Harrassowitz, 2001), pp. 35-81.
+• "Hainans politische und ökonomische Anbindung an das Festland während der Song-Dynastie" (Hainan’s Political and Economic Relation with the Chinese Mainland during the Song Dynasty), in , Politik, Wirtschaft und Geschichte Hainans [Konferenzband], hg. von Roderich Ptak und Claudine Salmon (Wiesbaden: Otto Harrassowitz), 35-81.
 (SS, C, E, EAC)

 • 2000